-The beach at East Haven is popular with families and dog walkers.
+The pretty little bay at East Haven is popular with families and dog walkers.
+The bay is sandy and sits within a small natural harbour providing a safe area for children to play amongst the rock pools during low tide.
 This is a rural beach with a diverse range of sealife and tidal seaweed.
-The sandy bay is surrounded by rocks which are great for rockpooling during low tide.
-Although the beach is not a designated bathing area it is a popular area for children and adults to paddle in the bay during summer.
+Although the beach is not a designated bathing area it is a popular area for children and adults to paddle and enjoy picnics on the beach during summer.

 Residents manage the community toilets from the end of March to October and have created a 'wee gallery' for visitors.